Pretty Packaging: The WOLF'S RAIN Ultimate Edition Is Good Enough To Howl About

 Here it is: a rough cardboard box.

-Openi the box, and you immediately see the art book.
+Opening the box, and you immediately see the art book.

-taking out all the contents: the boxset Digipak in a slipcase, the art book and the three posters.
+Taking out all the contents: the boxset Digipak in a slipcase, the art book and the three posters.

 All contents opened and spread out.
 The Digipak also contains a set of art cards.